Maonan language

 The Maonan language (毛南语 (Máonán yǔ)) is a Kam–Sui language spoken mainly in China by the Maonan people, specifically in northern Guangxi and southern Guizhou.
 Huanjiang Maonan Autonomous County, Hechi, northern Guangxi, holds a concentrated number of speakers.

 Demographics

 Approximately half of all Maonan people are capable of speaking Maonan.
 In addition to this, many Maonan also speak Chinese or a Zhuang language.
-About 1/3 of all people who self-identify as Maonan are concentrated in the southern Guizhou province.
+About a third of all people who self-identify as Maonan are concentrated in the southern Guizhou province.
 They speak a mutually unintelligible dialect commonly called Yanghuang, which is more commonly known as the Then language in Western literature.
 The Maonan do not have a writing system.

 Other than Huanjiang Maonan Autonomous County in Guangxi, Maonan is also spoken in the following locations.